php-fig/fig-standards/accepted/PSR-7-http-message.md

 Aside from these request-targets, there is often an 'effective URL' which is separate from the request target.
-The effective URL is not transmitted within an HTTP message, but it is used to determine the protocol (http/https), port and hostname for making the request.
+The effective URL is not transmitted within an HTTP message, but it is used to determine the protocol (http/https), port and host for making the request.

 The effective URL is represented by `UriInterface`. `UriInterface` models HTTP and HTTPS URIs as specified in RFC 3986 (the primary use case).
 The interface